Category: Presentation Skills

 Weeks 1-2: Executive Communication Foundations

-• The 3Ps Framework (Proposition, Presentation, Personality) — the methodology behind £250M+ in successful pitches
+• The 3Ps Framework (Proposition, Presentation, Personality) — the methodology behind the Executive Slide System gives you exactly what to type, updated for the latest Copilot and ChatGPT capabilities.

 Who This Course Is For